 It’s vital that new CCS projects start with a stable foundation that ensures greater resilience and minimizes maintenance costs over time.
 This is especially important given that these structures are being built near coastlines and in northern plains, subject to weather extremes that can damage aggregate roads and working surfaces.
 Access and haul roads that can handle heavy equipment and frequent use must be constructed.
 Owners must create strong, stabilized roads, laydown yards and other essential working surfaces that can stand up to the heavy equipment and will not need frequent maintenance in the long run.

 A traditional approach to ground stabilization is to simply haul rock, haul rock and haul more rock – and hope for the best.
 But, that is expensive, time-consuming, and non-carbon-friendly.
 Another option is to chemically treat the soil with cement or lime; this solution is also time-consuming to execute, of subjective longevity, and very environmentally unfriendly due to all the pollution from chemical-filled dust.
-Obviously, when building a facility that will address climate change, more environmentally friendly choices are preferable.
+Obviously, when building a carbon capture and storage facility that will address climate change, more environmentally friendly choices are preferable.

 Savvy CCS site owners, engineers, and contractors want to build CCS facilities in a timely and cost-efficient manner.
 They also want to minimize the amount, frequency, and cost of maintaining the facilities.
 Increasingly, these goals are being met by approaching site construction and stabilization with advanced geogrids to stiffen soils and ensure stronger aggregate surfaces requiring minimal maintenance.